gosh-sh/docs/docs/working-with-gosh/docker-extension.md

 ## __Update Docker Extension__

-When you need to update the Gosh verified images extension in Docker Desktop, you will see an orange indicator.
+When you need to update the GOSH verified images extension in Docker Desktop, you will see an orange indicator.

 To update the extension, go to the menu and select **Manage**
 ![](../images/docker_ext_update_01.jpg)